Grav CMS vs WordPress for small business websites

 WordPress

 For non-technical users, a WordPress maintenance service is often required, with weekly or monthly updates required to stay safe.
-If the content isn’t updated often, a monthly cost is not a good use of budget.
+If the content isn’t updated often, a monthly maintenance cost is not a good use of budget.

 Summary

 Overall, the choice between Grav CMS and WordPress largely depends on your project requirements, technical expertise, and long-term goals.
+Grav 2 has just been released with a sexy new control panel and a slew of other massive updates.

-- Grav CMS excels in speed and simplicity and doesn’t need constant software updates to avoid getting hacked.
+• Grav CMS excels in speed and simplicity and doesn’t need constant software updates to avoid getting hacked.

-- WordPress offers a massive plugin ecosystem to help develop more complex sites, but requires constant maintenance and learning or disabling the included clutter.
+• WordPress offers a massive plugin ecosystem to help develop more complex sites, but requires constant maintenance and learning or disabling the included clutter.

 Need help choosing?
 Contact us today to discuss your project.